Collaborative Information Bottleneck: Achievability proofs

 In the following, we will provide the detailed mathematical proof for case with arbitrary $K$.
 In order to maintain expressions simple, in the following when we denote a description without the corresponding index, i.e. $V^n_{i,l}$ or $W_{i,l}^n$ for $i\in\{1,2\}$, we will assume that the corresponding index is the true one generated in the corresponding encoders through the detailed encoding procedure.
 Consider round $l$ and the event $\mathcal{D}_l=\mathcal{G}_l\cap\mathcal{F}_l$, where for $\epsilon_l>0$,

 for all $l\in[1:K+1]$ and

 for all $l\in[1:K]$.
 We also define

 Sets $\mathcal {G}_l$ tell us that all the descriptions generated up to round $l$ are jointly typical with the sources $X_1,X_2,Y$.
 This is an event that clearly depend on the encoding procedure at encoders 1 and 2.
 Sets $\mathcal{F}_l$ indicate that encoders are able to recover without error the indices generated in the other encoders.
 Clearly, this event depends on the decoding procedure employed.
 The occurrence of event $\mathcal{D}_l$ guarantees that encoders 1 and 2 share a common path of descriptions $W_{1,l}^n$ which are typical with $(X_1^n,X_2^n,Y^n)$.
 Similarly, $\mathcal{D}_{K+1}=\mathcal{F}_{K+1}\cap\mathcal{G}_{K+1}$ guarantees that all the generated descriptions are typical with $(X_1^n,X_2^n,Y^n)$ and are perfectly recovered at the decoder.
-Let us also define the event $\mathcal{E}_l$:
+Let us also define the event $\mathcal{E}_l=\left\{\right.$there exists at least an error at the encoding or decoding in a encoder during round $\left.l\right\}$

 where $\mathcal{E}_{dec}(i,l)$ considers the event that at encoder $i$ during round $l$ there is a failure at recovering an index generated previously in the other encoder and $\mathcal{E}_{enc}(i,l)$ contains the errors at the encoding in encoder $i$ during round $l$.
 In precise terms: